 6. So, its probably more accurate to state that Q A Shaw Mckean was the driving force in establishing the breed on the East Coast as well as providing founding stock for other pioneering kennels across the country.
 For example - Kandahar (New Mexico), their foundation stock included Zara Of Prides Hill and Ch Amanullah of Kandahar both bred by Q A Shaw Mckean at Prides Hill.
 Miss Caroline Hall Richmond also contributed to establishing the breed on the Western side of the country.

 GENERAL DISCUSSION ABOUT EARLY AFGHAN HOUNDS

-So there is some doubt/confusion about the country of origin as opposed to the country of shipping.
-Further, we know that Major and Mary Amps (Ghazni) maintained kennels in Afghanistan and India, some of the Ghazni's being bred by "Natives".
+So there is some doubt/confusion about the country of origin as opposed to the country of shipping with some of the early imports.
+Further, we know that Major and Mary Amps (Ghazni) maintained kennels in Afghanistan and India, some of the Ghazni's being bred by Native servants.
 Also, some hounds were exhibited in India before being exported to the UK, for example Zardin and Sirdar were both exhibited in India before being exported to the UK.
 We hope to establish a research contact in India and see if we can clarify and make a clearer statement at some future point.

 (Signfigance Of Some Early/Non Contributing Afghan Hounds)